I ran this as a Letter from the Editor in both of my newspapers this week as a tribute to my Dad!

 I look back fondly on memories of being six, seven and eight years old, finding myself spending the weekends with Dad, venturing around the state and New England, in search of antique shops containing dusty heirlooms, once-prized possessions and long since forgotten paintings.
 “You break it, you buy it” was engrained into my brain, but it didn’t stop me from gingerly tracing my finger over old photographs, looking at Victorian children blankly staring back, or realizing the tattered, sweet-smelling novel titled “Alice’s Adventure’s in Wonderland” was the original version of the more familiar illustrated children’s book, “Alice in Wonderland.”

 Our antiquing adventures were certainly not boring.
 Dad taught me how to recognize a real Raggedy Ann or Andy doll (identifiable with a hand-stitched heart on the body), which to this day has me awkwardly peering down any Raggedy doll I encounter, just to check.
 I learned how to recognize the American Fostoria pattern, something that Dad and his partner, Todd, collected together.
 This lesson, however, backfired, as I would then point out any piece found in the pattern – regardless if he already owned it or not.
+The Hadley Flea Market was my childhood stomping ground, as my Dad set up a booth to sell antiques.
+Like father, like daughter, I too wanted to sell my worldly possessions, and he helped me set up a box from which I sold books.
+I learned how to haggle pretty well and today can make a mean deal.

 As a child, Dad nurtured my love for books and readily supplied the demand I created.
 This trend continued in each direction I found myself growing.
 A love for music?
 I was furnished with a clarinet.
 A love for writing?
 Endless amounts of notebooks, journals and writing utensils came my way.
 My father nurtured my dreams, hopes and talents.